 But back to the appeal for there are a wealth of interesting characters here, and little time to describe them all.
 I want to point out Bodkin, Junior Counsel to F.E.
 Smith; he is drawing F.E.’s attention to some legal point in one of the books of law, perhaps to Lynch’s case.

-I should mention too Judge Aikin, for he is so famous a judge that there is not a student of law, or a practising barrister, solicitor or judge anywhere in the common law world who has not at some time in their legal careers quoted this judge who made one of the most important speeches ever in the law of negligence when he acted as an appeal judge in the case of Donohue v Stephenson.
-For those of you who are not lawyers it concerned the rather mundane case of a snail having been found in a bottle of ginger beer.
+I should mention too Judge Aikin, for he is so famous a judge that there is not a student of law or a practicing barrister, solicitor or judge anywhere in the common law world who has not at some time in their legal careers quoted this judge who made one of the most important speeches ever in the law of negligence when he acted as an appellate judge in the case of Donohue v Stephenson.
+For those of you who are not lawyers, it concerned the rather mundane case of a snail having been found in a bottle of ginger beer.
 Dull enough stuff, I know, but Akin is to the law as Arthur is to Guinness.
-He sits at the very end of the judges bench and It is a great pity that the painting does not capture his features better than it does.
+He sits at the very end of the judges’ bench and It is a great pity that the painting does not capture his features better than it does.
 He sits on the very end of the line of the five appeal judges.

-Gavan Duffy came from the most admirable nationalist stock.
+Gavan Duffy, Casement’s solicitor, came from the most admirable nationalist stock.
 His father was a prolific Irish historian and nationalist, a founder member and editor of the Nation newspaper and a leader of the Tenant League;, he had stood trial with Daniel O’Connell, had participated in the 1848 Ballingarry rising.
 He was a dynamic promoter of Irish constitutional nationalism.

 He subsequently left Ireland for Australia where became Governor General of Victoria and was knighted as Sir Charles Gavan Duffy.
 He introduced a land Act in Australia, carved from his experiences of the Irish Land Law, and known in Australia as the Gavan Duffy Land Acts.
 The family of Ned Kelly, were, at the time of Ned’s adventures with the Australian Police, being considered for a grant of Land under the Gavan Duffy Land Acts.